bitcoindevkit/bdk-old/README.md

    [README.md](https://github.com/bitcoindevkit/bitcoin-regtest-box/blob/master/README.md) instructions to start localhost REGTEST bitcoind nodes.

-   Note: regtest-box only checks against bitcoin-core for now.
-The same will be updated later for bdk.
+   Note: regtest-box spawns 2 bitcoin core nodes in regtest mode in a docker container.
+This can be used to effectively perform functional testing for bdk.
+More detail regarding this will be updated later.